geoffreylitt/wildcard-onward-paper/paper.md

 Some recent web customization tools aim to enable end users to modify web interfaces without programming.

-Sifter [@huynh2006] enables end users to sort and filter lists of data based on web scraping, much like Wildcard's sorting features.
+Sifter [@huynh2006] enables end users to sort and filter lists of data obtained by web scraping, much like Wildcard’s sorting features.
 The main difference between the systems is that table-driven customization has many other use cases besides sorting and filtering.
 Also, Sifter involves end users in a semi-automated data extraction process, rather than having programmers create wrappers.
 This provides coverage of more websites, but at the expense of complicating the end user experience.
-We might explore such techniques in Wildcard in the future, but we think that it's valuable for end users to have a customization experience free of web scraping details on supported websites.
-Finally Sifter implements scraping across multiple pages, a valuable feature for sorting and filtering which isn't present in Wildcard.
+We might explore such techniques in Wildcard in the future, but we think that it’s valuable for end users to have a customization experience decoupled from the challenge of web scraping the underlying data.
+Sifter implements scraping across multiple pages, a valuable feature for sorting and filtering that isn’t present in Wildcard.

-Thresher [@hogue2005] enables end users to create wrappers which map website content to Semantic Web schemas, making customizations available using the schema information.
-We share the general idea of wrappers with Thresher, but we have chosen to map to a single generic data type, rather than more specific schemas, which increases the range of websites and data supported by the system.
+Thresher [@hogue2005] helps end users create wrappers that map website content to Semantic Web schemas, making customizations available using the schema information.
+Wildcard  shares the general idea of wrappers with Thresher, but maps to a single generic data type, rather than more specific schemas, increasing the range of websites and data that Wildcard is able to support.

-There are many software customization tools that offer simplified versions of programming for end users.
-Chickenfoot [@bolin2005] and Coscripter [@leshed2008] offer friendly syntax for writing web automation scripts; Applescript [@cook2007] attempts a similar goal for desktop customization.
-There are visual programming environments for customization which don't involve writing any
-text: as a few examples, [Automator](https://support.apple.com/guide/automator/welcome/mac) for Mac and [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) for iOS are modern options for customizing Apple products, and [Zapier](https://zapier.com/) enables users to connect different web applications together visually.
-As mentioned previously, these tools all require writing imperative programs in some form; we take a fundamentally different approach in table-driven customization.
+There are many software customization tools that offer simplified forms of programming for end users.
+Chickenfoot [@bolin2005] and Coscripter [@leshed2008] offer user friendly syntax for writing web automation scripts; Applescript [@cook2007] has a similar goal for desktop customization.
+There are visual programming environments for customization that don’t involve writing any text: [Automator](https://support.apple.com/guide/automator/welcome/mac) for Mac and [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) for iOS are modern options for customizing Apple products, and [Zapier](https://zapier.com/) enables users to connect different web applications together visually.
+As mentioned previously, these tools all require writing imperative programs in some form, in contrast to the more declarative and direct approach of table-driven customization.

 ## Direct manipulation programming interfaces.

-Another relevant area of literature is direct manipulation interfaces for interacting with structured data.
-We take much inspiration from these tools in our work, but apply them in a different domain: customizing existing software applications, rather than interacting with databases or constructing software from scratch.
+Another relevant area involves direct manipulation interfaces for interacting with structured data.
+We take inspiration from these tools in our work, but apply them in a different domain: customizing existing software applications, rather than interacting with databases or constructing software from scratch.

 The most closely related work is in systems that offer spreadsheet-like querying of relational data, as proposed by Liu and Jagadish [@liu2009].
-SIEUFERD by Bakke and Karger [@bakke2016] is an example;
-their paper presents a survey of various other similar tools.
-Our work is particularly influenced by the authors' observation that direct manipulation requires that the user manipulate the _results_ of a database query rather than the query itself, and that the user must see intermediate results at every step of constructing a computation.
-SIEUFERD's interface supports a far wider range of possible queries than Wildcard, but the basic ideas of the user interface are similar.
+SIEUFERD by Bakke and Karger [@bakke2016] is an example; their paper presents a survey of other similar tools.
+Our work is particularly influenced by the authors’ observation that direct manipulation requires that the user manipulate the results of a database query rather than the query itself, and that the user must see intermediate results at every step of constructing the query.
+SIEUFERD’s interface supports a far wider range of queries than Wildcard, but the basic ideas of the user interface are similar.

 [Airtable](https://airtable.com/) is another example of a modern commercial product that offers spreadsheet-like interaction with a relational database.

-Our work is also inspired by the many projects which have explored using spreadsheets as a foundation for building software applications, including Object Spreadsheets [@mccutchen2016], Quilt [@benson2014], Gneiss [@chang2014], Marmite [@wong2007], [Glide](https://www.glideapps.com/).
+Our work is also inspired by the many projects that have explored using spreadsheets as a foundation for building software applications, including Object Spreadsheets [@mccutchen2016], Quilt [@benson2014], Gneiss [@chang2014], Marmite [@wong2007], [Glide](https://www.glideapps.com/).
 These projects